Education in Romania: Admission to high school

 In order to enroll in a high school, the student must choose a list of high schools he or she desires to attend (there is no automatic enrolment this time), based on his mark and options by filling in a nationwide form.
 A national computer system does the repartition, by taking into account students in the order of their preferences and their "admission grade".
 Thus, somebody with a 9.85 average (this is a top 5% mark) will certainly enter the high school he or she desires, while somebody with 5.50 has almost no chance to attend a top-ranked high school.
 However, based on this system, the last admission averages for some prestigious high schools are over 9.50 or 9.60.

 There are five types of high schools in Romania allowing access to university, based on the type of education offered and their academic performance.
 All of these allow for a high school diploma, access to the Bacalaureat exam and therefore access to University studies.
 Unlike the Swedish or French systems, the choice of high school curriculum does not limit the choices for university.
 For example, a graduate of a Mathematics-Computer Programming (Real) Department of a National College may apply to a Language Department of a University without any problem.
 However, because of the subjects taught, the quality of education and the requirements for admission in universities, artificial barriers may appear: for example, a graduate of a Humane and Social Studies Department will find it very hard to apply for a Mathematics Department at a University because the admission exam for that university department requires knowledge of calculus, a subject not taught in Humanities and Social Studies.
 But there is no formal limitation: if that student manages to understand calculus, they are free to apply.

-High school enrolment is conditioned on passing the National Test and participating in the National Computerized Repartition.
+High school enrollment is conditioned on passing the National Test and participating in the National Computerized Repartition.

 High school studies are four years in length, all four years compulsory since 2020.
-There are no exams between the 10th and the 11 years.
+There are no exams between the 10th and the 11th years.
 There is also a lower frequency program taking 5 years for those wishing to attend high school after abandoning at an earlier age.

 The Romanian secondary education system includes: